-The manufacturers of light-road passenger vehicles should use the SDA transport tool to set scope 3 targets for the use of sold products and follow relevant sector specific guidance.33
+The manufacturers of light-road passenger vehicles should use the SDA transport tool to set scope 3 targets for the use of sold products and follow relevant sector specific guidance.

 All companies involved in the sale, transmission, or distribution of natural gas or other fossil fuel products should set targets on scope 3 "use of sold products" in line with well-below 2°C scenarios (2.5% annual linear reduction), irrespective of the share of these emissions compared to the total emissions of the company.
-Owners and operators of gas networks should account for emissions from the gas distributed in their inventory and target boundary, even if this is currently optional under the GHG Protocol accounting standard.^{34 35}
+Owners and operators of gas networks should account for emissions from the gas distributed in their inventory and target boundary, even if this is currently optional under the GHG Protocol accounting standard.

-32 SBTi target validation criteria requires that companies do not count indirect use phase emissions towards the
+&lt;sup>32 SBTi target validation criteria requires that companies do not count indirect use phase emissions towards the

-^{2/3} scope 3 target boundary if they decide to include these emissions in their inventories.
+2/3 scope 3 target boundary if they decide to include these emissions in their inventories.

-33 See https://sciencebasedtargets.org/transport-2/ for technical resources for transport activities.
+&lt;sup>33 See https://sciencebasedtargets.org/transport-2/ for technical resources for transport activities.

-34 Specifically, however, Oil & Gas companies should contact the SBTi to inquire about options to validate targets in the meantime.
+&lt;sup>34 Specifically, however, Oil & Gas companies should contact the SBTi to inquire about options to validate targets in the meantime

-35 Please note that this refers to the requirement under Version 4.1 of the SBTi criteria.
+&lt;sup>35 Please note that this refers to the requirement under Version 4.1 of the SBTi criteria.

-Box 6-2: Determining Relevant Scope 3-Categories
+Box 6-2: Determining Relevant Scope 3 Categories

-Company GHG Emissions NO LOAG international industrial chemical and gas company onducted a screening inventory of its full value chain and determined that scope 3 emissions contributed CURREN almost 50% of its total footprint.
-Recognizing that scope CURREN almost 50% of its total footprint.
-Recognizing that scope almost 50% of nd gas company s full value chain ons contributed nizing that scope all emissions, the the 15 scope 3 be 3 emissions. for the company y (categories 10, or the remaining ts target setting ccounted for the
+An international industrial chemical and gas company conducted a screening inventory of its full value chain and determined that scope 3 emissions contributed almost 50% of its total footprint.
+Recognizing that scope 3 was a significant contributor to overall emissions, the company then investigated which of the 15 scope 3 categories contributed most to scope 3 emissions.
+Three categories were not applicable for the company and were not included in the inventory (categories 10, 13, and 14).
+Conducting the inventory for the remaining categories led the company to focus its target setting activities on the three categories that accounted for the majority of emissions: upstream fuel and energy, use of sold products, and investments.

-Scope 3
+Scope 3 Emissions % of Scope

-Category Emissions (mmt CO2e) % of Scope 3 Emissions
+Category (mmt CO2e) 3 Emissions

 1. Purchased goods and services 773,731 8%

 2. Capital goods 35,054 >1%

 3. Fuel- and energy-related activities (upstream) 5,152,751 51%

 4. Upstream transportation and distribution 125,000 1%

 5. Waste generated in operations 10,667 >>1%

 6. Business travel 41,526 >1%

 7. Employee commuting 39,742 >1%

 8. Upstream leased assets 32,170 >1%

 9. Downstream transportation and distribution 221,217 2%

 11. Use of sold products 2,150,739 21%

 12. End-of-life treatment of sold products 116,379 1%

 15. Investments 1,347,360 13%